 Carbon Monoxide Alarms

 As an extra safeguard, you can buy carbon monoxide (CO) alarms.
+We strongly recommend that you only buy CO alarms to EN 50291 bought from reputable suppliers NOT the Internet.
 Battery operated alarms are also available for travelling, or using in caravans, boats and tents.
 CO alarms can be purchased for about £20 from most DIY stores, some supermarkets or from professional merchants, engineers and energy companies.

 The approval standard which now applies in the UK (and across Europe) is the

 Main alarm requirements of all versions of BS EN 50291: